 Students work from individualized academic plans.
 Resource Center appointments are scheduled two times per week.

 Students are expected to work on their assigned courses 6 hours a day – whether or not they are in the Resource Center.
 Students work more at home than in a traditional school.
 They move at their own pace, completing one or two courses at a time.
 Each course takes approximately three to four weeks to complete.

 Audeo is an “around the year” program to maximize the number of days and time that students can earn credits.
 Students work on their academic program during the fall and spring, as in their traditional school.
 In addition, students continue their academic work through the summer.

 The calendar includes observance of the traditional holidays and breaks (winter—2 weeks, spring—1 week, and summer—1 week).
 However, students are encouraged to work independently throughout the year to accomplish their academic goals.

 Resource Centers are located throughout San Diego.
-We also have Resource Centers in Riverside County’s city of Moreno Valley and Orange County’s city of Westminster.
 Check out our Locations page for more details!

 Yes, our Resource Centers are available to all students.

 Parents/guardians can begin the enrollment process by completing a Request Enrollment form right here on Audeo’s website.